Shrodunt/formation/README.md

 # Formation
-A Advanaced Tool For Games!
+A Advanaced Tool For Games And Sites!

 # Status: Beta/Unrealesed